A Complete Characterization of Statistical Query Learning with Applications to Evolvability: Strong SQ Dimension

 An important property of the proofs of Theorems \ref{th:learn2SQSD} and \ref{th:ssq2alg} that they give a simple and {\em efficient} way to convert a learning algorithm for $C$ into an algorithm that given access to target-independent statistical queries with respect to $D$ builds an approximating set $G_\psi$ for every $\psi$ and vice versa.
-The access to target-independent statistical queries with respect to $D$ can be replaced by a circuit that provides random samples from $D$ if $D$ is efficiently samplable or a fixed polynomial-size random (unlabeled) sample from $D$ (in this case the resulting algorithm is non-uniform).
-For convenience we refer to either of these options as access to $D$. \begin{theorem} Let $C$ be a concept class and $D$ be a distribution over $X$. $C$ is {\em efficiently} SQ learnable if and only if there exists an algorithm $\B$ that for every $\eps >0$, given $\eps$, access to $D$ and a circuit for $\psi \in \funcs$ can produce a set of functions $G_\psi$ such that \begin{enumerate} \item $G_\psi$ satisfies the conditions of Definition \ref{def:ssqd} for some polynomial $d$ and inverse-polynomial $\gamma$ (in $n$, $1/\eps$); \item circuit size of every function in $G_\psi$ is polynomial in $n$ and $1/\eps$; \item the running time of $\B$ is polynomial in $n$, $1/\eps$ and the circuit size of $\psi$. \end{enumerate} \end{theorem} \begin{proof} The proof of Theorem \ref{th:learn2SQSD} gives a way to construct the set $G_\psi$ by simulating $\A$ while using $\psi$ in place of the target function $f$.
+As it was noted in \cite{Feldman:08ev}, the access to target-independent statistical queries with respect to $D$ can be replaced by a circuit that provides random samples from $D$ if $D$ is efficiently samplable or a fixed polynomial-size random (unlabeled) sample from $D$.
+In this case the resulting algorithm is non-uniform because it requires the random sample to be given to it as advice (see \cite{Feldman:08ev} for more details on converting a SQ algorithm to a CSQ algorithm).
+For convenience we refer to either of these options as access to $D$. \begin{theorem} Let $C$ be a concept class and $D$ be a distribution over $X$. $C$ is {\em efficiently} SQ learnable over $D$ if and only if there exists an algorithm $\B$ that for every $\eps >0$ and $\psi \in \funcs$, given $\eps$, access to $D$ and a circuit for $\psi \in \funcs$ can produce a set of functions $G_\psi$ such that \begin{enumerate} \item $G_\psi$ satisfies the conditions of Definition \ref{def:ssqd} for some polynomial $d$ and inverse-polynomial $\gamma$ (in $n$, $1/\eps$); \item circuit size of every function in $G_\psi$ is polynomial in $n$ and $1/\eps$; \item the running time of $\B$ is polynomial in $n$, $1/\eps$ and the circuit size of $\psi$. \end{enumerate} \end{theorem} \begin{proof} The proof of Theorem \ref{th:learn2SQSD} gives a way to construct the set $G_\psi$ by simulating $\A$ while using $\psi$ in place of the target function $f$.
 This construction of $G_\psi$ would be efficient provided the exact values of $\E_D[\phi_i(x)\cdot \psi(x)]$ and the exact values of target-independent SQs in the simulation of algorithm $\A$ were available.
 However it is easy to see that the exact values are not necessary and can be replaced by estimates within $\tau/2$.
 Such estimates can be easily obtained given access to $D$.